-Drawing on the declaration "All artists borrow, great artists steal" this studio-based course explores the diverse ways in which painters have drawn on influences from artists from one another, from other times, and other cultures.
-This is a studio-based course supplemented by lectures and seminars exploring interesting examples of this kind of cross-fertilization across the history and contemporary practice of painting.
-In the studio students will explore the work of artists of interest to them as a means of enriching their own practice.
+Drawing on the declaration "All artists borrow, great artists steal" this studio-based course explores the diverse ways in which artists have drawn on influences from one another, from other times, and other cultures.
+This is a studio-based course supplemented by lectures and seminars exploring interesting examples of cross-fertilisation throughout history and contemporary art practice.
+In the studio students will explore the work of artists of as a means of enriching their own practice and research.

 Upon successful completion, students will have the knowledge and skills to:

-- demonstrate and describe an exploration of a range of processes, techniques, and materials of painting drawn from historical and/or contemporary precedents;
+- demonstrate an active engagement with concepts and processes, drawn from historical and/or contemporary precedents;

-- apply appropriate painting skills and knowledge to the development of their individual interests;
+- apply skills and knowledge to the development of research interests;

 Other InformationSchool of Art & Design studio courses have a limited enrolment capacity.
 Students are advised to enrol as early as possible to maximise the opportunity of securing a place.